Gary Cross

 Biography:

-Today I would probably be called a 20th century US cultural historian with a focus on consumption, childhood, and leisure issues.
-But, as a historian trained in modern French and German history and with experience in British and Australian libraries and universities, I have also done comparative history on work, political economy, and time.
-I have an on-going interest in the modern history of western technology and co-authored a text on the subject.
-My abiding theme is the origins, uses, meanings, and consequences of 20th century affluence with books like Time and Money: The Making of Consumer Culture, An All-Consuming Century, and The Playful Crowd: Pleasure Places in the 20th Century.
-Another theme is the modern history of childhood, parenting and generation with Kids’ Stuff: Toys and the Changing World of American Childhood, The Cute and the Cool, and Men to Boys: The Making of Modern Immaturity.
-My most recent works (Packaged Pleasures and Consumed Nostalgia) explore how sensuality was compressed and made mobile by technology and marketing in the generation around 1900 and how memory has recently been impacted by the rapid turnover of consumer goods.
-Currently I am completing a book on how cars shaped the coming of age of 20th century Americans.
-I try to reach audiences beyond the academy and encourage students to ask probing questions about the present that can be explained by the past.
+My abiding theme is the origins, uses, meanings, and consequences of 20th century affluence with books like Time and Money: The Making of Consumer Culture, An All-Consuming Century, The Playful Crowd, Packaged Pleasures, and, most recently, Free Time: The History of an Elusive Ideal.
+Another theme is the modern history of childhood, parenting and generation with Kids’ Stuff: The Cute and the Cool, Men to Boys, and Machines of Youth.
+Works since my nominal retirement in 2017 explore how sensuality was compressed and made mobile by technology and marketing in the generation around 1900 (Packaged Pleasures), how memory has recently been impacted by the rapid turnover of consumer goods (Consumed Nostalgia), the transformation of recent popular culture seen through the abiding fascination with the “freak.”
+(Free Show Legacies), and the persistence of long hours of work despite dramatic rises in productivity (Free Time).
+In 2025, I am exploring historical changes in “times of wonder” as we shift from festivals to fads.
+I try to reach audiences beyond the academy and encourage students to ask probing and wide-ranging questions about the present that can be explained by the past.

-Recent Publications:
+Major Publications:

 Consumed Nostalgia: Memory in the Age of Fast Capitalism (Columbia University Press, 2015)